SimVascular/svSolver/README.md

 ## VTK libraries

 svSolver uses VTK to read and write simulation results.
 The VTK libraries used by svSolver are downloaded as prebuilt external packages so VTK does not need to be installed.
-However, VTK depends on certain grahics libraries being installed (e.g. OpenGL).
-This may cause compilation problems for certain clusters that don't have graphics libraries installed.
+However, VTK depends on certain graphics libraries being installed (e.g. OpenGL, X11).

 External VTK libraries are currently supported for
 ```